Intercultural Engagement and Global Education

-I am Interim Theme Lead for Intercultural Engagement and Internationalisation in the new Research Centre for Global Education at Coventry University, which I started work within on 1st August, 2017.
+I am Interim Theme Lead for Intercultural Engagement and Global Education in the new Research Centre for Global Learning: Education and Attainment, at Coventry University, which I started work within on 1st August, 2017.
 Previously I have been working in the DMLL, Coventry University.
 Close synergy will continue between these two centres going forward.

-Three key sub-themes will guide this work which I will be focusing on as the Research Centre:
+Three key sub-themes will guide this work :

 - Interculturality in teaching and learning

-- Internationalising the curriculum; building capacity and quality into course design and pedagogical practices
+- Global education and the curriculum; building capacity and quality into course design and pedagogical practices

 - International collaborations and our capacity to influence transnational education (TNE) in its broadest sense